Tips on Selling Your Home Privately

 - The classified section of your local newspaper.

-- Your own social media channels, including Facebook, Instagram, Twitter, and YouTube.
+- Your own social media channels, including Facebook, Instagram, Twitter, and YouTube, which can become significantly more visible to potential buyers with a little help from a company like The Marketing Heaven.

 - MLS (Multi-Listing Service).